Skip to content

 Body Sizes Medium (500 - 1000g)

-Threat Factors Human Settlements in Gorges, Hiking & Climbing, Direct Persecution
+Threat Factors Human Settlements in Gorges, Hikers and rock climbers, Hunting and trapping

 The Barbary Falcon is a medium- to large-sized falcon, the smallest in the “large falcons” group.
 Treated here as a separate species, although by some specialists (including Birdlife International) considered a subspecies of the Peregrine Falcon.
 Its back and upperparts are bluish-grey, and it has a brown crown and reddish nape, a sandy colored belly and breast, with delicate spotting.
 It feeds mostly on birds it catches in flight, including swifts and swallows, but also pigeons, sandgrouse, sand partridges, larks and others.